Home

 The SAE viscosity grade is not the actual viscosity value of the motor oil.

 Originally, viscosity ratings were monograde — meaning it was only one number (like engine oil SAE 30).
 Multigrade oils were introduced in the 1950s to address varying engine operating conditions, such as driving in extremely low temperatures or high temperatures.
+Use of engine oil additives to mineral oil, called viscosity index improvers (VII), allowed oils to thin at a slower rate, retaining a higher viscosity index even at a higher temperature.

 So how does this help, exactly?